utep-cs-systems-courses/s24-corg-buzzy-blinky-toy-pink-cypher/project/1-LED/README.md

 * Change the  sequence to dim-to-bright

-* Simultaneously bink the red & green leds with independent brightness patterns.
+* Simultaneously blink the red & green leds with independent brightness patterns.

 * Change the speed that the brighness patterns change (faster or slower).